 Researchers Sustain High Levels of External Sponsorship

-Total sponsored research expenditures at the University of Missouri-Columbia set a new record high as investigators in FY 2005 tallied more than $123 million in external support.
-The figure represents an increase of close to seven percent over the previous year's $115 million total.
-Expenditures generated from federal sources -- most of which are awarded through the competitive grants process -- accounted for the bulk of sponsored research funding.
-As in previous years, faculty scientists and scholars working in medicine, agriculture, arts and science, and engineering accounted for slightly more than 75 percent of total sponsored research expenditures.
+Funding levels remained strong in FY 2006, as total sponsored research expenditures at the University of Missouri-Columbia kept pace with last years' gains.
+In total, MU faculty investigators tallied more than $122 million in external support, a figure representing a drop of less than one percent As in the previous fiscal year, expenditures generated from federal sources -- most of which are awarded through the competitive grants process -- accounted for the bulk of sponsored research funding.
+Faculty scientists and scholars working in medicine, agriculture, arts and science, and engineering accounted for slightly more than 75 percent of total sponsored research expenditures.

-The College of Agriculture, Food and Natural Resources, the School of Medicine and the College of Arts and Science all posted record expenditure totals for FY 2005, with each division raising its level of external support by more than $2 million during the fiscal year.
-For more detailed information, including data for departments within MU's schools and colleges, please visit our "web query tool" at the publications section of the Office of Research web site.
+The College of Agriculture, Food and Natural Resources, the School of Medicine, and the College of Arts and Science again comprised the top three divisions in expenditure totals, with both CAFNR and the College of Arts and Science increasing external support levels by significant amounts.
+For more detailed information, including data for departments within MU's schools and colleges, please visit our "web query tool" at the publications section of the Office of Research website.

 Because investigations in these divisions and others have become increasingly interdisciplinary, the Office of Research has calculated both "shared" and "full" credit figures for sponsored-research dollars expended by MU's schools and colleges (please see the table on the opposite page).
 Shared credit numbers represent each academic unit's portion of the total amount expended on MU research.
 Full credit numbers, on the other hand, seek to assign a dollar value to the "productivity" of investigators working across disciplines, thus allowing the full value of a project to be reported multiple times for multiple units.
 Taken together, these numbers help demonstrate the dollar value of collaboration and interdisciplinary efforts at MU.